David-Design-Center/designcenter/README_React_snap.md

 ### userAgent

-You can use `navigator.userAgent == "ReactSnap"` to do some checks in the app code while snapping—for example, if you use an absolute path for your API AJAX request.
+You can use `navigator.userAgent == "ReactSnap"` to do some checks in the app code while snapping-for example, if you use an absolute path for your API AJAX request.
 While crawling, however, you should request a specific host.

 Example code: